idealley/cloudcms-laravel/README.md

                     ->addParams(['size' => '400'])
                     ->set();

-We need to get the path programatically.
+There are many more methods you can use, check 'Node' class in the `cloudcms-sdk` to find everything that is available.
+Each method is documented with working query examples.

 You can chain any params as per [the documentation](https://www.cloudcms.com/documentation/application-server/services/node-urls.html)

 Do not forget to add these values in your .env file

         CC_CLIENT_KEY=
         CC_CLIENT_SECRET=
         CC_USERNAME=
         CC_PASSWORD=
+        CC_CLIENT_KEY=
+        CC_TOKEN_STORAGE_PATH=/storage/token
+        CC_DEPLOYMENT_URL=